Joelius300/dviz_hslu/REPORT.md

 lose nearly as much energy and the return is often warmer than the water previously at the bottom of the buffer.
 Respectively, this causes positive spikes in buffer min that correlate with an increase in the drinking water temperature. \
-Because of these processes happening at different intervals, it's very hard to determine if the majority of the water in the buffer is closer to the warmest, or closer to the lowest temperature.
+Because of these processes happening at different intervals, it's very hard to determine whether the majority of the water in the buffer is closer to the warmest, or closer to the lowest temperature.
 When buffer max and buffer min are substantially different, an inspection of the analog hardware sensors spread across the buffer may be necessary to determine the best